wincle626/ApproximateLassoMPCDemo/README.md

 ### 3. PCSW

-#### The host PC is running Ubuntu 22.04.
-The MPCHost is a Matlab project that using the spacecraft MPC model to generate data.
+#### The MPCHost is a Matlab project that using the spacecraft MPC model to generate data.
 The control state update is implemented in Matlab, and the script will send data to the Zynq Ultrascale+ ZCU106 board over Ethernet, and read data back from the board.

 #### The communiation over Ethernet is implemented in C based on socket programming.
 By adding MEX interface, the compiled mpcclient.mexa64 has the function to send/receive 40 floating point values for this MPC case.